THE NEUROSCIENCE OF INTENTIONS AND AGENCY

 A Joint Neuroscientific-Philosophical Investigation

-There is little doubt that humans experience exercising conscious control frequently over our decisions and actions.
+As humans form intentions that lead to actions, there is little doubt that they frequently experience doing so consciously.
 But neuroscientific work has been casting doubt on whether consciousness is part of the causal chain leading to action.
-In this project, a group of 17 scholars — neuroscientists and philosophers — join forces to understand how the human brain enables conscious, causal control of actions.
+In other words, are our intentions efficacious?
+In this project, a group of 17 scholars — neuroscientists and philosophers — join forces to understand intentions and agency in the brain — how the human brain enables conscious, causal control of actions.

 How does the brain enable causal, conscious control of human decisions and actions?

 The disquieting experience of acting unthinkingly is not uncommon.
 For example, you may find yourself half way to the office when you set out to drive to the store.
-When consciousness is not engaged, you are falling short of an ideal of freedom — that human consciousness guides our conduct, that free agents possess conscious control.
+When consciousness is not engaged over our intentions and actions, we are falling short of an ideal of freedom — that human consciousness guides our conduct, that free agents possess conscious control.
 The nature of conscious control poses a challenging philosophical question.
-How frequently, if ever, we exercise conscious control is a challenging empirical question.
+How frequently, if ever, we exercise conscious control over our intentions and action is a challenging empirical question.

 In close collaboration between 17 neuroscientists and philosophers, we will test: